pallets/flask/docs/extensiondev.rst

     (``PackageName==dev``).
 9. The ``zip_safe`` flag in the setup scrip must be set to ``False``, even if the extension would be safe for zipping.
+10. An extension currently has to support Python 2.5, 2.6 as well as Python 2.7

 .. _Flask Extension Wizard: